ArnasVaic/Flights/README.md

 ## How does it work

 This application stores flight data as a graph using neighbour adjacency lists.
-Uses Dijkstra's algorithm to determine shortest path between two cities.
+Uses Floyd-Warshall algorithm to determine shortest path between two cities.